ElDav1d/fe-interview-design-system-david-vivo/README.md

 - Each group must be an object.
 - Each token must be an object with a `value` string property.

 If the structure is invalid, the script will **throw a descriptive error** and stop the build.
-This ensures only valid, well-structured tokens are used in your Design System.
+This ensures only valid, well-structured tokens are used in the Design System.

 **Example error:**